ConservationMetrics/guardianconnector-change-detection/README.md

 Currently, the script generates the following outputs in the `/outputs` directory:

 * **GeoJSON**: a copy of the GeoJSON file.
 * **HTML map**: to preview the GeoJSON file on a Mapbox satellite imagery + streets map.
 The map shows the GeoJSON as a label and zooms to the maximum extent of the data.
-Currently, the template is only mapping Point GeoJSON data.
+Currently, the template is only mapping Point GeoJSON data (and is labeling fields with key `type_of_alert`).
 * **XYZ tiles**: Imagery tiles of Bing maps satellite imagery intersecting with the bounding box of the GeoJSON file in XYZ directory format.
 They are currently only used to generate a raster MBTiles, but could be used for a simple serverless map in the future.
 * **Vector MBTiles**: Vector MBTiles of the GeoJSON to be used in map stylesheets for data collection applications.
 * **Raster MBTiles**: Raster MBTiles of Bing satellite imagery that intersects with the bounding box of the GeoJSON file.
 * **Stylesheet**: A `style.json` file which overlays the MBTiles on top of Bing satellite imagery.
 The reason for using Bing imagery is because Bing does not require access tokens, so we don't run into any issues with API token limits.

 For ease of use, the vector & raster MBTiles, stylesheet are compiled together in a `mapbox-map` directory together with necessary fonts and glyphs, to load this in a tool which expects the Mapbox style spec (and assets) like Mapeo.
+(There is also an additional HTML map in this directory which renders the GeoJSON data on top of the XYZ tiles.)

 ```
 example/
 ├── example.geojson
 ├── example.html
 ├── mapbox-map/
+│   ├── index.html
 │   ├── style.json
 │   ├── fonts/
 │   │   ├── ... (font files)